LucasDelfino92/morrowindsharp/mw#.md

 [**Widescreen Splash Replacer**](https://drive.google.com/file/d/17-30nzCCIb_ytqZzST17u7_2-RuMkp8j/view?usp=sharing)
 Replaces the default splash screens with better quality widescreen versions (16:9), and adds three missing Bethesda splash screens.

-> This mod will need to be downloaded and installed manually.

 [**Widescreen Splash Additions**](https://www.nexusmods.com/morrowind/mods/48001)
 Adds three missing Bethesda splash screens in widescreen resolution.
 - Create a **Splash** folder and move the **.tga** files inside.

-> This mod will need to be downloaded and installed manually.

 [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071)
 Expands UI functionality with searching, filtering, and more visual feedback.